yegor256/blog/_drafts/_arc.md

 the architect!"

 What is important is that it will not sound like "I want to architect this."
-This would be the voice of a programmer, not an architect.
+That would be the voice of a programmer, not an architect.
 An architect wants to be a man of power, not just a smart technical engineer.
 So, it's way more about a title for him, rather that just his actual responsibilities.